PejeDev/Kuriboh/README.md

 ## Features

-- Calculate smallest positive interger not present on an array.
+- Get the smallest positive integer not in array.
 - Get total of unique arrays validated through the API.
 - Get Count of occurrence as a calculation result from a number.
 - Get ratio between the total count of arrays calculated and result occurrence count from a number.